 While several small to medium desalination plants exist in the province, the cost of running and maintaining these facilities is very high.
 Future desalination plants would need to be thoroughly investigated and go through feasability studies, environmental impact assessments and public participation processes before they can be built.

 Other than using water in our homes for cooking, washing and sanitation, water also plays a central role in the economy of the Western Cape.
 The agriculture sector relies heavily on a reliable and sustainable water supply in order to produce good crops and sustain livestock.
 The manufacturing sector also needs water to produce manufactured goods.

 Water is also lost to evaporation, leaks in water supply pipes, and deliberate water wastage.

-When water levels in dams drop to low levels, the water will take on an 'earthy' taste.
+When water in our dams drop to their current low levels, the water will take on an 'earthy' taste.
 This is because the concentration of sediment (sand) is higher in less water.
 Your tap water remains perfectly safe to drink, as tests are continuously conducted by municipalities to ensure tap water is suitable for human consumption.